 Heartbeat Monitoring for Cron Jobs Explained

-This is the exact problem heartbeat monitoring for cron jobs solves: it tells you when a job doesn't show up on time, without you having to ask.
+This scenario plays out thousands of times per day across servers everywhere.
+It's the exact problem heartbeat monitoring for cron jobs solves: it tells you when a job doesn't show up on time, without you having to ask.

 The Problem